Rest API

 API Keys

-API Keys cannot be created manually, but are distributed after agreement between IntelliProve and the customer.
+API Keys cannot be created manually, but are distributed when you sign up for a plan with IntelliProve.

 Your API keys carry many privileges and have no expiry date, so be sure to keep them secure!
 Do not share your secret API keys in publicly accessible areas such as GitHub, client-side code, and so forth.

 After agreement, you'll receive at least two API keys.
-Test API keys, which can be used during development, are aliased with a "-DEV" suffix.
+Development API keys, which can be used during development, are aliased with a "-DEV" suffix.

 Alias